ENCCS/intro-machine-learning/content/02-fundamentals-of-ML.rst

      ==  ==================  ============
      #   Name                Description
      ==  ==================  ============
-     1   Main Toolbar        Contains buttons to open, save, and export your video project.
+     1   Main Toolbar Contains buttons to open        Contains buttons to open, save, and export your video project Contains buttons to open
-     2   Function Tabs       Switch between Project Files, Transitions, and Effects.
+     2   Function Tabs Contains buttons to open       Switch between Project Files, Transitions, and Effects Contains buttons to open
-     3   Project Files       All audio, video, and image files that have been imported into ==  ==================  ============
+     3   Project Files Contains buttons to open       All audio, video, and image files that have been imported into Contains buttons to open Contains buttons to open
+     ==  ==================  ============